Language Courses, core Modern Standard Arabic sequence

 Language Courses, other

-Accelerated introduction to the structure of modern standard and classical Arabic: phonology, morphology, and syntax, with emphasis on development of reading comprehension skills. pre-requisite: 1103, or placement exam.
-Example Syllabus
+Accelerated introduction to the structure of modern standard and classical Arabic: phonology, morphology, and syntax, with emphasis on development of reading comprehension skills. pre-requisite: 1103, placement exam, or instructor permission.

-Continued study of the phonology and grammar of the everyday spoken language used in the Eastern Arab world.pre-requisite: 4111, or placement exam.
-Example Syllabus
+Continued study of the phonology and grammar of the everyday spoken language used in the Eastern Arab world. pre-requisite: 2111, or placement exam.

 Seminars & Lectures